 At that point, I’ll expect my partner to realize their mistake and just apologize.

 But it hardly ever works that way.
 So I mentally chew on it and basically let it fester until a little thing becomes a huge issue.

 Most times, when you’re carrying around one grudge, other things get added in and the list grows.

-That makes it harder to start a conversation because it could become an attack with this long list of complaints.
+That makes it harder to start a conversation because it could become a confrontation with this long list of complaints.

 Unaddressed problems cause resentment, and that kills relationships faster than any other thing.